Computational-Design-Consulting/CSharp-Collection/Own examples and Ideas/EventHandling_Email/README.md

 The response is another Method(subroutine): "`public static void CreateAndSendMessageWithAttachment()`" sending a report email either as plain text or as Html-Email that was produced using/ modifying a template from https://unlayer.com.
-It uses either defined credentials or settings from "App.config" - file to access the account.
+It uses either defined credentials or settings from "`App.config`" - file to access the account.
 The Gmail-Account was set up only for this test-project and requires to be set to allow "`less secure apps access`".
 (found in: https://myaccount.google.com/u/4/security?origin=3&rapt=AEjHL4NrKiGENm9xCx1UBR2Jf4NvoAh61IUF5FSGkOnlvwGpR9zZriS-jdnJ5fz9UFYLN8pyRiYCwukblshTVfnc3V7fbvusVw)